-Former Prime Minister Field Marshal P. Pibulsongkram gave orders a national boxing stadium to be built on Rajadamnern Avenue in 1941.
-The order came two years after the government issued an expropriation Act to land owners to surrender their properties along Rajadamnern Avenue so that the government could build its office buildings in accordance with the city plan.
+A national Muay Thai stadium was built on Rajadamnern Avenue in 1941.
+The order came two years after the government issued an expropriation act to land owners to surrender their properties along Rajadamnern Avenue so that the government could build its office buildings in accordance with the city plan.
 The office of the Crown Property was assigned to carry out the project.
-The initial idea was to build the stadium at Misakawan Garden area, on the corner between Pitsanoloke Road and Rajadamnern Nok Avenue.
+The initial idea was to build the stadium at Misakawan Garden area, on the corner between Phitsanulok Road and Rajadamnern Nok Avenue.
 Later, the formerly-selected site was switched to the present one because the land was too small for the size of the stadium.
-The stadium, now still standing on the same site, is situated on Rajadamnern Nok avenue, at the corner of Panieng Road, opposite Chullachomklao Military Academy.
+The stadium still stands on the same site, situated on Rajadamnern Nok avenue, at the corner of Panieng Road, opposite Chulachomklao Military Academy.

-When WWII ended, the construction resumed in August 1945.
-It took only four months to complete and the national boxing stadium was ready for its first match in December 23.
-Mr Pramote Puengsoonthorn became the first stadium manager and remained in the post until his retirement from the his last position as director of the office of the Crown Property in 1947.
-Replacing Mr Pramote was Mr Pralart Issarangkura who was then deputy director of the office of the Crown Property.
-He held the position as stadium manager for two years and was succeeded by Mr Chalerm Cheosakul.
+When World War II ended, construction resumed in August 1945.
+It took only four months to complete and Thailand’s Muay Thai stadium was ready for its first match on December 23.
+Mr. Pramote Puengsoonthorn became the first stadium manager and remained in the post until his retirement from his last position as director of the office of the Crown Property in 1947.
+Replacing Mr Pramote was Mr. Pralart Issarangkura, who was the deputy director of the office of the Crown Property.
+He held the position as stadium manager for two years and was succeeded by Mr. Chalerm Cheosakul.